rubenfcasal/intror/docs/06-Inferencia.md

 ##
 ## data:  fidelida by nsatisfa
 ## t = -6.5833, df = 97, p-value = 2.363e-09
-## alternative hypothesis: true difference in means is not equal to 0
+## alternative hypothesis: true difference in means between group bajo and group alto is not equal to 0
 ## 95 percent confidence interval:
 ##  -12.915013  -6.931653
 ## sample estimates: